 Thanksgiving is a holiday we look forward to celebrating each year.
-And that doesn’t have to change if you’ve shifted to RV living.
+And that doesn’t have to change if you’ve shifted into RV living.
+If you want to create some incredible RV meals for your Thanksgiving feast, don’t hold back.
 Here are some tips for a great thanksgiving in your RV to guide you for this year’s celebration.

 When you first think of it, it may seem a little harder to prepare for Thanksgiving when you’re not in a ‘permanent address’ and have limited space — your camper.

 How can you gather people?
 Where will you ask them to sit?
 How can you prepare all the food?